18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet VRSC Basecamp message board](https://3.basecamp.com/3625179/buckets/5538276/message_boards/764923015) (must have a SCINet account to access) about unplanned outages/system status.

+## 30-Sept-2020

+The Atlas Cluster at Mississippi State is now availible to all SCINet Users!
+Documentation on logging in has been added to the [Quick Start Guide](https://scinet.usda.gov/guide/quickstart#accessing-scinet).
+Full documention on Altas is coming soon.

 ## 26-Aug-2020

 The network vendor will be performing maintenance on the SCINet connection to the NCAH facility which houses Ceres on tomorrow morning, 8/27 from midnight CDT to 6am CDT.
 They have also reserved the same time block the next night 8/28 in case it is needed.